 In addition to general election voters, SCAN conducted interviews among both Democratic and Republican primary voters.

 The results showed that legislators and candidates looking for issues with broad appeal that can meaningfully

 improve the lives of their constituents should invest in our youngest learners and early intervention programs.

-Mobilization Coordinator, New Hampshire
+Mobilization Manager, New Hampshire

-Emily Johnson is the Coordinator of Mobilization in New Hampshire.
+Emily Johnson is the Manager of Mobilization in New Hampshire.
 She joined SCAN in June of 2016 after beginning her organizing career at the New Hampshire Sierra Club.
 Her interest in advocacy began at Colby-Sawyer College, where she studied public health and volunteered on a variety of social justice campaigns.